shristi-rks/Node.js_Express/README.md

 }

-Notes: $nodemon --ignore 'data/*' index.js (so that nodemon ignores everything inside the folder data)
+Notes: $nodemon --ignore 'data/*' index.js (so that nodemon ignores everything inside the folder data) -note that if the list.json file is empty it will show Json.parse erro

 Useful documents and links:
 Postman